mozilla/uniffi-rs/docs/manual/src/kotlin/gradle.md

 It's highly recommend to call `AttachCurrentThread` when spawning a rust thread, and in that thread we need to call java functions, maybe through uniffi's foreign interface.
 Otherwise, [JNA] has to attach and detach java thread into native thread in every function call, which is obviously a heavy operation.

-For example, if we're using tokio, and we'll call uniffi's callback in the tokio worker threads:

 ```rust
 static VM: once_cell::sync::OnceCell<jni::JavaVM> = once_cell::sync::OnceCell::new();